bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 }'
 ```

-From here the request and response flow for a single use token transaction is exactly the same as the card number provided flow above, either the transaction is authenticated immediately and the merchant receives the Continue response with the results of the transaction including the auth code and 3DS status, or a 302 response is provided for the merchant to redirect the user to the challenge flow.
+From here the request and response flow for a single use token transaction is exactly the same as the card number provided flow above.
+Either the transaction is authenticated immediately and the merchant receives the Continue response with the results of the transaction including the auth code and 3DS status, or a 302 response is provided to the merchant to redirect the user to the challenge flow.

 ## REST API - Secure Payment Profile

-These examples are applicable to merchants who use Secure Payment Profiles
+These examples are applicable to merchants who use Secure Payment Profiles.

 ### Payments